-In 2000 Funny Wonders became a voluntary group and a Community Interest Company in 2009.
-Since 1998 it has run a varied programme of activities focused on puppetry and music developing theatre productions, running workshops, getting involved with community events, developing the Buxton Puppet Festival and linking with puppet groups from Japan and India.
+In 2000, Funny Wonders became a voluntary group and a Community Interest Company in 2009.
+Since 1998, it has run a varied programme of activities focused on puppetry and music developing theatre productions, running workshops, getting involved with community events, developing the Buxton Puppet Festival in 2003 and linking with puppet groups from Japan and India from 2005.

 A More Indepth Summary

 Part 1: How It All Began

 The phone rang one evening in the our Household.
 ‘How would you like to set up a new Drama group in Buxton?’
 Hmmmmmmmm....it’s a thought – I thought.
 But why a drama group – why not puppetry?
 I had spent many years developing puppetry projects in the strangest of places – and our own home was as strange a place as any.
 We had recently created a little workshop in the middle of the house.
 Our kitchen table was big enough to work on and the kitchen itself could even hold a small performance for family and friends.
 So why not!
 So we did.